luckiezhou/DynamicTriad/README.md

   --negdup NEGDUP       neg/pos ratio during sampling (default: 1) --validation VALIDATION
                         link_prediction, link_reconstruction, node_classify,
-                        node_predict, none (default: link_reconstruction
+                        node_predict, none (default: link_reconstruction)
 ```

 Some of the arguments may require extra explanation:

 - ``--beta-smooth/--beta-triad``, two hyper parameters used in the model, see reference [1] for details about the hyper parameters of DynamicTriad.
-Empirically, the hyper parameters need to be tuned in order to achieve best performance, and the best choice depends on the task and the stability of the target dynamic network.
+Empirically, the hyper parameters need to be tuned in order to achieve the best performance, and the best choice depends on the task and the stability of the target dynamic network.
 - ``-l/--stepsize`` and ``-s/--stepstride``, see [Time Model](#time-model) for details.
 - ``--cachefn``, sometimes you find that the data preprocessing becomes intolerably time consuming (see [Time Model](#time-model)), and a solution is to specify ``--cachefn`` so that the program creates or uses a cache file of the preprocessed data.
 The cache file consists of two parts -- a file named ``<--cachefile>.cache`` as well as a file named ``<--cachefile>.cache.args``.
 If you have changed your configuration for preprocessing, remove ``<--cachefile>.cache.args`` and the cache will be regenerated.
 - ``--validation``, the four tasks available for validation is as defined in [1], please refer to the paper for details.